The World’s Most Dangerous Tourist Destinations

 The National Park Service warns that you should prepare for bear encounters whether you’re hiking, camping, or visiting other attractions in Yellowstone.
 (After all, you are in their habitat.)
 Very rarely, however, do encounters with grizzly bears involve conflict.
 Inside the park, the average is just one bear attack per year.
 Considering over 100 million people have visited Yellowstone since 1980, your chances of being injured by a grizzly are 1 in 2.7 million.

 Dehydration is always a risk when exploring Death Valley, the hottest, driest, and lowest National Park.
-Precautions, like drinking at least one gallon of water per day, not hiking in the heat, and staying on paved roads are recommended year round and not just in summer, when temperatures can exceed 120-degrees Fahrenheit.
+Precautions, like drinking at least one gallon of water per day, not hiking in the heat, and staying on paved roads, are recommended year round and not just in summer, when temperatures can exceed 120 degrees Fahrenheit.
 Despite conditions primed for heat exposure, there are more deaths from single-car accidents in Death Valley than heat-related causes.
 According to park management, only one or two people die of heat exposure every year.

 Formula Rossa Roller Coaster, Abu Dhabi

 Got a need for speed?
 Formula Rossa in Abu Dhabi’s Ferrari World clocks in at 149 mph, making it the fastest roller coaster in the world.
 Powered by a hydraulic launch system, the coaster rips through the 1.3 mile course in a mere 92 seconds, for an experience that makes you feel like a Formula One racer.
-Despite the speed, there’s not much danger to riding the roller coaster, unless you have the tendency to get car sick.
+Despite the speed, there’s not much danger to riding the roller coaster, unless you have the tendency to get carsick.

 One of the highest jumping sites in the world, Verzasca Dam in Ticino, Switzerland has a second claim to fame: James Bond took the plunge in the 2002 movie “Goldeneye.”
 Adrenaline junkies can recreate 007’s bungee jump or take it to the next level by jumping at night.
 The nearly 720-foot fall may seem risky, but you’re more likely to die from bicycling than bungee jumping.
+Similarly, these 13 countries have a reputation for being dangerous, but are actually safer than you think.